What is the MLS Theatre Company?

 Drama Camp Information and Important Documents

-Drama Camp is a fun, hands on experience for 2nd-8th graders interested in theatre.
+This year, Drama Camp is a fun, workshop experience for 2nd-8th graders interested in theatre.
 Taught by our very own theatre students, children will be immersed into the world of performing arts.
 They will not only learn about onstage performance such as acting and movement, but they will also experience the technical aspects of theatre such as costuming, set building, light and sound design, and all the other wonderful activities that go beyond acting.
-If interested, register before January 6, 2017 for a free ticket to the MLS Theatre Company's spring musical, Guys and Dolls

 Here are some notable Alumni of our theatre company, and where they are now in their careers.